Braves’ Freeman returns to lineup with rested elbow

+”I feel really good,” the 30-year-old Freeman said. ”I can straighten my arm with no problem.
+I’m very encouraged.
+I guess I just needed the four days off.”

-He says the rehab was effective and he anticipates playing all three games this weekend in New York to conclude the regular season.
-Atlanta will host the first game of an NL Division Series on Thursday.
+Freeman, a left-handed batter and righty thrower, expected to play all three games this weekend in New York to conclude the regular season.
+Atlanta will host an NL Division Series opener on Thursday.

+”Now he feels like he’s good to go for about two months,” manager Brian Snitker said.

-Braves manager Brian Snitker says outfielder Ender Inciarte will be shut down after his strained right hamstring did not respond well to running this week.
+Notes: Snitker said OF Ender Inciarte will be shut down after his strained right hamstring did not respond well to running this week.
 Inciarte could return for the second round of the playoffs.

 —